Files

 The source dataset is a road closure dataset that can be retrieved via an API.

-Step-by-step Instructions
+Step-by-Step Instructions

-1. Start a Blank Workspace
+1. Open a New Workspace

 The FME Workbench canvas is where the workspace will be built using readers, writers, and transformers.